muratk3n/thirdwave/en/tweets/2019/week49.md

 Or maybe 5G isnt really all that's cracked up to be, and they r having a hard time to shine the turd.

-Wout proper insurance u would effin die anyway, b4 that spiffy robotic arm can do any good.
+Wout proper insurance the patient would die anyway, before that spiffy robotic arm can do any good.

 Reminder: Insurance is a 300 year old invention.